 Texting and driving is extremely dangerous, and a complicated control system could be just as distracting.
 In a 2015 AAA study, results showed that mental distractions could last up to 27 seconds after using voice commands on select in-car systems.
 With many new cars using touch-screen controls, things could get even trickier.
 AAA suggests putting climate controls, radio stations, GPS and other settings in place prior to driving.

-We’ve come a long way from the 3 tons of solid Detroit steel we used to call cars.
+We’ve come a long way from massive hulks of solid Detroit steel we used to call cars.
 Now models are sleeker and more aerodynamic than ever.
 But that also means less room.
 Many of today’s car owners don’t know the meaning of a spacious trunk.
 And unless you’re buying a minivan, you can expect to pack some of those weekly groceries in your back seat.

 Here’s a car feature that many of us miss.
 Some cars don’t come with full-size spare tires anymore because trunks are getting smaller.
 Other car manufacturers are trying to reduce vehicle weight.
 No matter what the cause, buying a new car with a full-size spare is a rare occurrence these days.
 In fact, spare tires have been replaced by tire inflator kits on 29 million vehicles in the last 10 model years.
 But if you’re lucky enough to get one, today’s tiny doughnut tires are only designed to be used for short distances and under 50 mph.
 Even with run flat tires, buying a new tire or getting a patch becomes pretty urgent.